mobile-post-banner

 • Credit any part of the tips against the employee’s wages

-Another important factor in understanding California law regarding tips is that tips or gratuity cannot count towards the minimum wage in California.
+Another important factor in understanding California law regarding tips is that tips or gratuity cannot count toward the minimum wage in California.
 The minimum wage laws in this state apply only to what an employer pays, not what a customer leaves for the employee.
-In California, even workers who are tipped must still be paid minimum wages.
+In California, even workers who are tipped must still be paid minimum wage.
+This is in line with California’s tip laws, which prohibit using tips to offset minimum wage obligations, ensuring fair earnings for employees.

 Is “Tip Pooling” Legal in California?

 Tip pooling refers to arrangements where a business collects all of the tips received by employees in a given period of time and then splits them evenly amongst the workers.
+Tip pooling arrangements in California allow employees to collectively share tips while ensuring that management does not participate.
 In California, this practice is legal so long as it is only employees sharing the tips.
 Managers who have the authority to hire and fire employees are not allowed to share tips in these situations.

 What Exactly Counts as a Tip?

 Under California law, a tip will count as any money that is paid, given to, or left for an employee by a customer of the business and that is not included in the amount for the regular services or goods.
+Mandatory service charges, which are typically added to bills for large parties, are not considered tips under federal and California law, and employers can retain them, impacting how wages and taxation are handled for employees.
 For example, there are some businesses that require a “service charge” on a person’s bill.
 If a customer has no choice but to pay this amount, this will not count as a traditional tip or gratuity.

-If an employer violates California labor laws surrounding tips or gratuity, they could be charged with a misdemeanor offense.
+Violating California tip laws can lead to misdemeanor charges against employers.
 This means that an employer, upon conviction, could face up to 60 days in jail as well as a fine of up to $1,000.

 State law requires employers to keep detailed records regarding tips.
 This means that they need to keep records of any tips that they receive directly or indirectly from customers or employees.
 Violations of tip laws will be taken seriously by labor regulators in this state.